fairDataSociety/stampkeeper/README.md

 ```

 ## Activity Log
-Stampkeeper append all transactions in .stampkeepr.yml and accounts in stampkeeper.accountant.json
+Stampkeeper appends all batches in .stampkeeper.yaml and transactions in stampkeeper_accountant.json